 Praise and blame are instrumental

 The question of whether it’s morally blameworthy not to devote your whole life to reducing suffering conjures the wrong idea.
 Utilitarianism should not be seen as a binary morality in which you’re right if you do the best possible thing and wrong otherwise.
-Rather, utilitarianism is more like a point counter in a video game, where you aim to accumulate as many points as you can within the bounds of reason.
+Rather, utilitarianism should be regarded more like a point counter in a video game, where you aim to accumulate as many points as you can within the bounds of reason.
 There’s no binary “right” and “wrong”.
 You just do the best you can.

 Relatedly, the idea of a “moral obligation” is not intrinsic to utilitarianism.
 Talk about “duties” and “requirements” is a way humans communicate when they want to motivate others strongly to perform some action.
 “Rightness” and “wrongness” judgments are useful instrumentally as a way to motivate good behavior.